-In Italy, public healthcare and medical care is administered regionally, which means that there can be differences, for example, in prices within the country.
-As a rule, healthcare and medical care are free, however.
+In Italy, public healthcare is administered regionally, which means that there can be differences, for example, in prices within the country.

 You can enquire about medical care from the local health authority, Azienda Sanitaria Locale (ASL), in your area.
 ASL´s contact information can be obtained, for example, from a telephone directory, the reception desk of a hotel, a pharmacy or from websites.

-Additional information about healthcare and medical care is available in English on the website of Italy´s Ministry of Health.
+Additional information about healthcare in Italy is available in English on the website of Italy´s Ministry of Health.

 Show your European Health Insurance Card and ID at the appointment.
 This will enable you to obtain treatment in most areas free of charge.

 You can see a specialist if you have a general practitioner´s referral.
 You should check this in advance with the specialist.
-You also can enquire whether the place of treatment accepts a referral written by a doctor in Finland.
 Private hospitals may have varying practices with respect to referrals.
-In order to obtain treatment at the co-pay rate, the specialist must be approved by the ASL You pay a co-pay fee, which can vary locally, for appointments with specialists and for laboratory tests.
-Certain special groups, such as children under the age of 6, can be treated free.
+In order to obtain treatment at the co-pay rate, the specialist must be approved by the ASL.
+You pay a co-pay fee, which can vary locally, for appointments with specialists and for laboratory tests.

 Public dental services are available in Italy only on a very limited basis, and the use of private services is very common.
 In rare cases, it is possible to consult a dentist at a SSN-operated hospital or a health centre managed by the ASL, but a doctor´s referral is usually needed to obtain treatment.
 You can ask the ALS office about the possibility to obtain treatment.

 You will be reimbursed for prescription medicines prescribed by a doctor registered with the national health system when you present your European Health Insurance Card and ID at the pharmacy (farmacia).
 Medicines are divided into three categories according to the seriousness of the illness.
 Medicines intended for the most serious conditions are free.
 A certain proportion of the costs of medicines for less severe illnesses is reimbursed.
 The amount may vary regionally.
-These medicines, too, may be free for some special groups, such as children under the age of 6.
 If a medicine is not on the Italian national health service´s list of reimbursable medicinal products, you will have to pay the full cost yourself.